A day in Bayonne

 Bayonne is the little sister of Biarritz, a charming little town with a beautiful historic city center.
 It’s mainly know for its ham “jambon de Bayonne” and the annual crazy Feria “les fêtes de Bayonne”.

 There is a little Venice vibe with the surrounding canals and the traditional atmosphere.
 It also seems like a student-friendly town with a youthful energy.
-I love French little towns, still charming and authentic.
+I love French little towns that are still charming, slow-paced and authentic.
 I will never forget Aix-en-provence south of France and Mulhouse in Alsace few years ago as an example.
-While I still love Paris, its cultural scene, the Parisian chic vibe and all, I still crush on small towns a bit more.
+While I still love Paris, its cultural scene, the Parisian chic vibe and all, small French towns still have a special place in my heart.

 So here is what to do in Bayonne in a short time as recommended by locals…

 Perfect spot to eat “à la bonne franquette” (translate simple informal and convivial meal).
 Fresh products, traditional dishes and delicous homemade fries.
 Bonus points for the terrace, the welcoming staff and the bistrot ambiance inside the restaurant with a little something of “Amélie Poulain”.
 Try the local “piperade” if your diet allows it.

 The entrance is free… You can’t miss the cathedral once you reach Bayonne.
 Its iconic two spires are visible from afar.The architecture is both from outside and inside.
 The most interesting part to visit is the Gothic cloister but my favourite part was the courtyard.

 As per usual I would always advise to get lost in the old city center, especially in small towns.
 Port du neuf street is one of the most popular streets in the city.
 Filled with cute shops and colours, don’t forget to have an artisanal ice cream at Pariès.

 A stylish thrift store